 A powerful approach to implementing FoSR is to model both the fixed effects parameters \(\beta_q(s)\) and the structured random residuals using penalized splines.
 This approach has several advantages as it: (1) uses a pre-specified basis, which avoids the potential problems associated with the uncertainty of FPCA bases that are estimated from the data; (2) avoids the problem of estimating an FPCA basis, which is especially useful when dealing with non-Gaussian functions; (3) can be implemented in existing software; see the refund::pffr(); (4) allows joint analysis of the model using a fully specified, explicit likelihood; and (5) is consistent with inferential tools for estimation, testing, and uncertainty quantification.

 We now show how to use refund::pffr() to fit the FoSR model.
 For computational efficiency, we aggregate minute-level data into hour-length bins and reduce each MIMS profile from 1440 to 24 observations.
 This step is achieved using the same code introduced to implement binned regression.
-The hour-level MIMS is named MIMS_hour_mat and stored as a matrix in a column, and we emphasize that this data structure used is different from the data structure used in the mgcv::bam() function, where functional responses were organized in long format. \
+The hour-level MIMS is named MIMS_hour_mat and stored as a matrix in a column, and we emphasize that this data structure used is different from the data structure used in the mgcv::bam() function, where functional responses were organized in long format.
+Note that, as in the gam fits, we explicitly create a binary indicator for the gender variable.

 nhanes_famm_df <-